spf13/cobra/site/content/docgen/md.md

-# Generating Markdown Docs For Your Own cobra.Command
+# Generating Markdown Docs For Your Own kcli.Command

 Generating Markdown pages from a cobra command is incredibly easy.
 An example is as follows: